 Weird Tales & One Degree of H. P. Lovecraft

-Last August I was invited to be the Guest of Honor at PulpFest, an annual gathering of collectors and readers of the old pulp fiction magazines.
+Last August I was invited to be the Guest of Honor at PulpFest, an annual pulpfestgathering of collectors and readers of the old pulp fiction magazines.
 Since the theme of the convention was Weird Tales magazine and the 125th birthday of H. P. Lovecraft, I was asked to talk about how Lovecraft and Weird Tales influenced my life and work.
 This is the result, along with a few weird tales of my own about collecting pulps and meeting the people who helped to create them…

 When you’re asked to talk about H. P. Lovecraft, you wonder what can be said that hasn’t already been talked about a thousand times.
 Continue reading Weird Tales & One Degree of H. P. Lovecraft